gkiarashv/xv6/contributions/Nov 21 2023/README.md

 # Changing the memory layout
 To enable xv6 to have different memory layouts in which (text, stack, and heap) segments reside in different places, we have extended the functionality of xv6.
 This extension need a close look at various files.
 In the following, each modified/added file will be explained.
+For the usages, check the [folder](https://github.com/gkiarashv/xv6/edit/main/contributions/Sep%2012%202023/uniq_usage/). folder.

 ## kernel/elibs/memlayout.h